ctmrbio/stag-mwc/docs/source/faq.rst

 so, we must "trick" Snakemake into thinking that those rules have already been performed.
-The rules for read QC and host removal are configured with bypasses so that if the user sets ``host_removal: False`` or ``qc_reads: False``, those steps will be bypassed by creating symlinks to directly to the input files in the respective output directories.
+The rules for read QC and host removal are configured with bypasses so that if the user sets ``host_removal: False`` or ``qc_reads: False``, those steps will be bypassed by creating symlinks directly to the input files in the respective output directories.

 Skip host removal